 Fee Range: C

-He has worked with the BBC, Audible, Showtime, Triple J, Monocle, Network Ten, ABC, SBS Australia, Fairfax, Foxtel, The Sydney Opera House and Red Bull.
+He has worked with the BBC, Audible, Showtime, Monocle, triple j, Network Ten, ABC, SBS, Beyond Blue, Red Bull and The Sydney Opera House.

-Since 2013, Marc has hosted the national current affairs programme The Feed for SBS Australia.
-He’s reported all around the world on everything from the 2019 Hong Kong Protests to Megachurches, Sex in Japan to survivors of ISIS torture.
-Marc’s one-on-one interviews with newsmakers like Al Gore, Tom Cruise, Julian Assange, Jennifer Lawrence have generated over 30 million online views and 3 United Nations Media Award Nominations.
+Marc has hosted SBS Australia’s national current affairs programme The Feed since 2013.
+His one-on-one interviews with celebrities and newsmakers like Al Gore, Tom Cruise, Julian Assange, Jennifer Lawrence have generated over 30 million online views and 3 United Nations Media Day Award Nominations.

-Marc presents the award-winning podcast Download This Show (airing on ABC Radio and ABC News).
-It won Apple’s ‘Best New Podcast’ (2012), IT Journalism Gold Lizzie Award (2015) and Best Technology Podcast at the Australian Podcast Awards (2019)
+Marc also hosts the long-running ABC radio series Download This Show.
+It landed ‘Best New Podcast’ from Apple Podcasts (2012), The IT Journalism Gold Lizzie Award (2015) and Best Technology Podcast at the Australian Podcast Awards (2019)

-Marc has written 2 books and can also be heard regularly filling in on the top-rating ABC Radio Sydney.
-He is the Creative Director of the not-for-profit group Media Diversity Australia and was named one of the 40 Under 40 Most Influential Asian-Australians of 2019.
+Marc has written 2 books and can also be seen guest-hosting Network Ten’s The Project, SBS’s Insight or on top-rating ABC Radio Sydney.
+Marc is the father of 2 kids, lives in Sydney and is also the Creative Director of the not-for-profit advocacy group Media Diversity Australia.